CyBeR-Mino/Blood-Type-simulator-/README.md

 ## Features

 - **Multi-Generational Simulation**: Simulate inheritance across any number of generations.
-- **Randomized Alleles**: The alleles are randomly assigned based on typical blood type inheritance patterns.
+- **Randomized Alleles**: Alleles are randomly assigned based on typical blood type inheritance patterns.
 - **Family Tree Visualization**: Print out the family tree with each individual's blood type.

 ## How It Works

 Each person in the simulation has two alleles and two parents.
-The program starts with the youngest generation and recursively generates parents for each person until the oldest generation (the base case) is reached.
+The program starts with the youngest generation and recursively generates parents for each person until the oldest generation is reached.
 Alleles are randomly assigned to each individual based on their parents' alleles, or randomly for the oldest generation.

 ### Blood Type Alleles